LSAT light machine gun: Future improvements

 The designers project further improvements.
 These include improved projectile technologies such as environmentally friendly bullets and a change in bullet size in order to increase combat effectiveness, as well as the integration of electronics such as ammunition count readouts, lasers, optical sights, rangefinders, and bullet drop compensation.
 The Army is pursuing cased telescoped ammunition.
-This development is far along, and they say a new LMG could be fielded by 2014 with unequivocal support.
+This development is far along, and they say a new LMG is fielded in 2022 with unequivocal support.
 The Marine Corps is pursuing caseless ammunition, which is less developed and will take several more years to refine.
 A compact version is also being developed with a 4-inch shorter barrel and folding, telescoping buttstock.
 The 5.56 mm LSAT machine gun has been renamed the Cased Telescoped Light Machine Gun (CT LMG).

 On 14 May 2014, Textron Systems was awarded a two-year $5.7 million contract for work that included development of 7.62 NATO cased-telescoped ammunition and an operating mechanism to incorporate into the LSAT machine gun to create a lightweight 7.62 mm version.
 Textron unveiled their 7.62 mm cased-telescoped machine gun design at the 2015 Special Operations Forces Industry Conference.
 It weighs 14.5 lb, almost 8 lb lighter than the 22 lb M240L and much lighter than the 27 lb M240B.
 A firing prototype is expected to be ready by fall 2016.